railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 .. _installation-ubuntu-9.04:

-Technical procedure: Initial installation and configuration
+Technical Procedure: Initial Installation and Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Upgrade of Ubuntu packages and installation of OpenERP and pgadmin::